Billing & Payments

 Eligible charges automatically transfer to the Installment Payment Plan after the tuition and fee due date if you have at least $100 applied toward the relevant semester’s charges or have at least $100 in Anticipated Financial Aid visible on your PAWS account, by the tuition and fee due date.
 You do not need to ‘sign -up’ for the Installment Payment Plan, but you must meet one of the $100 requirements mentioned above and be in good standing to be eligible for the Installment Payment Plan.
 The Installment Payment Plan charges will automatically adjust during the first two weeks of classes if you add or drop courses or change any of your room or meal plan charges.
 After the established add/drop date, fall and spring semesters only, charges will no longer transfer to the Installment Payment Plan.

-A 1% administrative fee will be assessed after the add/drop date on the unpaid balance on this plan.
-This non-refundable fee will not change even if your charges increase or decrease.
+A $30 non-refundable administrative flat fee will be assessed after the add/drop date on the unpaid balance on this plan.

 1. Q. I have signed a University Credit Agreement previously.
 Do I need to sign a new one?